-The loss of the languages is important because in both selections they're trying to find to look in nguages.
-They wanted find more about and Dut verge anguages.
-Both languages are of how old they that's lost because makes them that more exciting to find what about
+The loss of the languages is important because in both selections they're trying to find out the significance of the languages.
+They wanted to look deeper in the situation and find out more about those certain languages.
+Both languages are on the verge of being lost because of how old they are and that's what makes them that more exciting to find out about.